Extensive Guide to Bluetooth Low Energy (BLE) Beacons

 Retail is probably one of the most mature and fastest growing industries that are using beacons today.
 Business Insider predicts that beacons will directly result in over $40 billion in US retail sales in 2016.
 Beacon technology is a great opportunity for retailers to see what items customers are most interested in and plan their store layout accordingly, heck they’re even on some coolers now.

+We’ve seen beacons used by ELLE, Carrefour, and Volkswagen.
 Here are some ways you could use Bluetooth beacons in retail:

 - Send customers offers and discounts while they walk by a product.